bonavolontag/MyWebRSS/README.md

 TODO
 ----
 Informations in this document will be implemented in beta version.
 For the service to be usefull, this could be added:
-* language support
+* HTML5: language support
-* adding a share button (Twitter, Facebook)
+* HTML5: adding a share button (Twitter, Facebook)
-* add a developper key system for the API
+* API: add a developper key system
-* change the email address (with confirmation email sent)
+* API: change the email address (with confirmation email sent)
-* delete the account
+* API: delete the account